-9.2.2 Virology
+9.2.2 Serology

-Virus serology will be performed at times specified in the Section 8: Study Procedures for HBs Ag, anti-HBc (IgG + IgM), anti-HCV Ab, HIV 1 and HIV 2 antibodies.
+Virus serology will be performed at times specified in the Study Procedures section of this protocol for HIV antigen and antibody, hepatitis B surface antigen (HBsAg), hepatitis B core antibody (HBcAb) (IgG + IgM) and hepatitis C virus antibody (HCV Ab).
 Serology will be performed by using the same sample drawn for chemistry; therefore, no additional blood needs to be drawn for serology.
 In case of a positive finding in virus serology screen, the subject must be excluded from trial participation.

-9.2.3 Urine illicit drug screen
+9.2.3 Urine drug screen

-Urine will be collected at times specified in the Section 8: Study Procedures.
+Urine will be collected at times specified in the Study Procedures section of this protocol.
 In case of a positive finding for any substance class, the subject must be discontinued from the trial (or excluded from trial participation in case of positive findings at the screening visit).